nhunt3/backend-take-home/README.md

 3. npm start
 4. exit to quit the REPL

-Note:
-Everything is functionally complete but I didn't quite have enough time write unit tests

 This at-home coding challenge is an opportunity for you to write some clean code that shows us how you use data structures to solve algorithmic problems.

   * Write code as if you were shipping it: Assume you are going to be code reviewed, articulate a test plan, etc.